kartik-v/yii2-sortable-input/README.md

 ===================

 An input widget for Yii 2.0 widget based on [yii2-sortable](http://demos.krajee.com/sortable) extension that allows you to create sortable-input lists and grids and manipulate them using simple drag and drop.
-It extends the yii2-sortable features by allowing you to store the sort order in a hidden input.
+It extends the yii2-sortable features by allowing you to store the sort order in a form input (which is hidden by default).
+The widget stores the order as delimited list item keys.
+The widget includes additional jQuery enhancements to initialize the list, trap sortable order change, and reset order on form reset.

 > NOTE: This extension depends on the [kartik-v/yii2-sortable](https://github.com/kartik-v/yii2-sortable) extension which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the